roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Ooooohhhhh!" the blonde bitch immediately groaned out in pleasure while Vanessa tasted her pussy juice on her tongue.

  This loud grunt tore Vanessa out of her own ecstatic reverie.
 She didn't want to give any pleasure to that dumb bitch.
 Her defeat had turned Maria into her worst enemy.
-Report_Story #5